amueller69/Law-School-Notes/Spring-2019/Bankruptcy/04-Automatic_Stay.md

 * Rationale:
   * Making bankruptcy process a collective action problem - if all creditors race to the court house, they won’t be able to save a business which may actually be worth saving from being dismembered
   * If there are lots of creditors, they may not all be able to coordinate/get together, so each creditor has an incentive to grab payment in full first
+* Aims of the Automatic Stay:
+  * Debtor protection: Safeguard against dismembering the bankrupt’s estate by stopping collection efforts.
+Permits debtor to attempt repayment/reorganization plan.
+  * Creditor protection: Provide orderly liquidation procedure under which creditors are treated equality (no race against debtor’s property, ratable distribution)
+* The automatic stay is backward looking and only applies to pre-petition debts, contracts, etc.  Any deal that is made after the petition is filed is not subject to bankruptcy restrictions
+  * Even new deals can violate the automatic stay in certain situations
+    * Example: The DR’s supplier (unsecured) says that he will only give the DR supplies if he pays pre-petition debt
+    * Even though this takes place post-petition, it is still a collection effort that is stayed under the bankruptcy proceedings.
+This violates 362(a)(6), which forbids acts to collect claim against debtor that arose before commencement of the case
+* **Critical Vendor Doctrine**
+  * Permits repayment of vendors deemed to be critical to restructuring efforts
+  * If supplier will walk away unless debtor pays back post-petition debts, then Courts allow debtor to unilaterally pay the supplier its unsecured claims to save the relationship during the bankruptcy proceeding
+    * Normally, you are not allowed to as it would unfairly privilege one creditor

 ## Key Provisions

 ### §105: Discretionary Stay

+* "The court may issue any order, process or judgment that is necessary or appropriate to carry out the provisions of this title"
 * Provides additional authorization to the court to provide relief as appropriate to carry out the provisions of the Bankruptcy Code
   * Example can be used to enjoin actions against the debtor or third-parties (Robins)
 * This provision cannot be used to change/conflict with any other existing Code provisions
   * Ex: cannot stay the running of a statutory redemption period bc 108(b) covers this (Johnson)

-* Critical Vendor Doctrine
-  * Permits repayment of vendors deemed to be critical to restructuring efforts
-  * If supplier will walk away unless debtor pays back post-petition debts, then Courts allow debtor to unilaterally pay the supplier its unsecured claims to save the relationship during the bankruptcy proceeding

 ### §362(a): Proceedings that are Stayed

+* An injunction doesn’t need to be sought (it is automatic)
+  * Notice is not required – all CRs are subject to the stay whether they have notice or not
+  * When the DR files for bankruptcy she gives the court the names and addresses of her CRs and notice is sent to these addresses
+    * Since a lot of DRs have “lockbox” addresses that they send their monthly bills to, many CRs have filed a “notice of address” with a bankruptcy court – all bankruptcy courts must then use this address to notify the CR.
+If a CR has filed an address with a court, notice will not be considered “effective” until it has been sent to this address.
+    * §342(g)(2) - No monetary penalty may be imposed on a CR for acts violating the stay committed before the CR is given effective notice
 * §362(a)(1)
   * Commencement or continuation of litigation intended to recover pre-petition claims or those that was/could’ve been commenced before filing
     * Note: Pre-petition claims may include causes of action that have resulted from pre-BK conduct and post-petition legal relationships